Excessive Sweating: Treatment Tips

 4 Steps You Can Take at Home to Control Heavy Sweating

-While you're trying out different antiperspirants, or whatever other treatment your doctor recommends, you can also incorporate some of these four at-home solutions to reduce sweating.
+While you're trying out different antiperspirants, or whatever other treatment your doctor recommends, you can also incorporate some of these at-home solutions to help reduce sweating.

 - Don't wear heavy clothes that will trap sweat.
 Instead, wear light, breathable fabrics such as cotton and silk.
 Bring along an extra shirt when you know you'll be exercising or outdoors in the heat.
 Your feet can sweat too, so wear socks that wick moisture away from them (merino wool and polypro are good choices).